Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 If you have any issues with this, do not hesitate to join our [support server](https://cakeybot.app/discord)!

 ## Assign Servers
 >  Custom Bots will work/function in any number of servers you invite the bot to, even if it is not assigned to the server in the web dashboard.
-Assigning a server is only required if you wish to change settings for the bot on a specific server.
+Assigning a server is only required if you wish to change settings for the bot on a specific server in the web dashboard.
 {.is-info}

 Once you have created and setup the custom bot instance, you will need to assign it to the servers you plan to invite it to/configure it on.
 To assign the bot to a server follow these steps: